Top 7 Things to do in Cottonwood, Arizona

 Visit Clarkdale

 If you think Cottonwood is tiny, well, then there’s Clarkdale!
 It’s very small, and the town center is only really a block or just a little more.
-It’s cute though and sports a big-time brewery worth checking out.
+It’s cute, though, and it has a big-time brewery worth checking out.

 Visit the Clarkdale Cooper Art Museum for a history lesson and to see some beautiful pieces of art.
 A popular draw to visit Clarkdale is the Tuzigoot National Monument, a Native American ruin.
 Or, check out the Arizona Copper Art Museum to learn all about local copper mining.

-If you get thirsty, don’t you worry as Clarkdale has you covered with the Smelter Town Brewery.
+If you get thirsty, don’t worry, as Clarkdale has you covered with the Smelter Town Brewery.
 It’s a popular brew pup with some great beers and food.

 cottonwood arizona, cottonwood to sedona